OData/v3ProtocolDocument/OData.markdown

 	 }
 	}

-When the resource retrieved represents a collection, the 'Target Url' of any Actions advertized MUST encode every System Query Option used to retrieve the collection.
+When the resource retrieved represents a collection, the 'Target Url' of any Actions advertised MUST encode every System Query Option used to retrieve the collection.
 In practice this means that any of these System Query Options should be encoded: $filter, $expand, $orderby, $skip and $top.

-An efficient format that assumes client knowledge of metadata SHOULD NOT advertize Actions whose availability ('IsAlwaysBindable' is set to 'true') and target url can be established via metadata.
+An efficient format that assumes client knowledge of metadata SHOULD NOT advertise Actions whose availability ('IsAlwaysBindable' is set to 'true') and target url can be established via metadata.

 #### Invoking an Action ####